 No bread machine or stand mixer needed for this chewy No-Knead Crusty Bread.
-All you need to make this easy recipe is time and a cast iron dutch oven.
+All you need is flour, yeast, salt, water, a cast iron dutch oven, and time.

 No-Knead Crusty Bread

 - 1 1/2 cups water (heated to 110 degrees F)